2br-2b/storybot-legal/privacy-policy.md

   c.
 Discord requests I delete it;
   d. the applicable user requests I delete it; or
   e. required by applicable laws or regulations.

-If a user asks me to delete information stored on them, I will do so as promptly as possible.
-Such requests can be made by messaging me via Discord.
-See my bot support server to contact me.

 **I will not train any text generation AI models on users' submitted stories without their express, opt-in consent**.
-I do not have any plans to do anything of this sort, but I'm leaving this in here just in case.
+I do not have any plans to do anything of this sort, but I'm leaving this in here to clarify my position on the issue.

-If you have any questions, you can join [my Discord](https://discord.gg/a28VUkyrxp) and I will be happy to answer any questions you have.
+If you have any questions, you can join [my Discord](https://discord.gg/a28VUkyrxp) and I will be happy to answer them.

 In order to keep up-to-date with changes in this privacy policy, watch this repository.
 My current privacy policy will be listed in the releases of this repository.